Animal Bites & Bat Exposures

 DefinitionA wound occurs when the skin is broken.
 A minor wound typically does not need medical treatment; it is one that is small and sufficiently clean so that the edges can be easily approximated using tape.
 TreatmentWash your hands well so that you do not further contaminate the wound.
 Wash area well with warm soapy water for about 60 seconds or longer, making certain that dirt and foreign bodies are removed.
 Rinse well with tepid water.
 Blot dry with a 4 x 4 gauze.
 Apply a small amount of antibiotic ointment, such as bacitracin, is optional.Learn More

 "Pink eye", or conjunctivitis, is defined as an inflammation of the conjunctiva, which is the thin membrane that lines the inside surface of the eyelids and the sclera (the white part) of the eye.
 The most common symptoms are red eye and discharge.
 There are 4 main types of conjunctivitis: bacterial, viral, allergic, and non-specific.
 Most cases of conjunctivitis are viral in adults and children.

+Sexual violence can affect anyone.
 It is estimated that in the United States, 1 in 6 women and 1 in 33 men report experiencing an attempted or completed rape at some time in their lives (Centers for Disease Control and Prevention).
 Over 80 percent of the time, the victim/survivor knows the offender (National Institute of Justice).
 Survivors of sexual abuse may experience a variety of physical and emotional responses following the abuse.
+Common reactions

 Urinary Tract Infections